 ‘Hello love, yer hat’s skew whiff’

 Blushing and fumbling with my hat I turned into Sister’s room for the report.
 The Sister, a bustling vivacious woman of about fifty, addressed her report to me.
 I'd never been in charge before and despite having been on that particular ward for four weeks and familiar with most of the patients, I was daunted.
 A male orthopaedic ward of twenty six beds, it had an unusual layout.
 Instead of the traditional 'Nightingale' set up with beds down either side of a long room, it was round.
 All the beds faced the centre.
 This secondment hadn't been my first encounter with the ward.
-My father died here thirteen years previously of a life long illness and complications following a fractured femur.
+My father died here thirteen years previously of a life long illness, pituitary giantism, and complications following a fractured femur.

 On duty that night with me were an experienced nursing auxiliary, Mrs Kerr and a first year student, Mary.
-The house officer on call was a slightly built, fair-haired chap called Ian who I knew well and liked a lot.
+The house officer on call was a slightly built, fair-haired chap called Ian who I knew well and liked.
 There had only been one admission that day, a boy my age who had suffered leg injuries following a motorbike accident 12 months previously.
 Although the bony damage had healed he was left with a stubborn infection in his right femur.
 Infection in bone can be difficult to treat and the wound on his thigh still leaked copiously, causing pain and affecting his mobility.
 All manner of antibiotics had been tried with limited success.
 This time he'd been admitted to try a new treatment which involved inserting a chain of antibiotic beads into the wound itself.
 His name rang a bell.
 When I went onto the ward I recognised him instantly.
 We had been in the same class at a local village primary school and later chatted about our classmates and teachers.
 We laughed from the safety of distance at the awful infant mistress whose methods of discipline included locking four and five year olds in a cupboard and shouting at her infant pupils with such ferocity they wet themselves.
 Stuart’s wound had been dressed earlier and there wasn’t much I needed to do for him.
 I straightened his sheets and slid in the bed-cage to hold the covers away from his wound.

 Although the ward was cramped to work in and afforded little privacy for the patients I liked the fact that standing in the middle you could spin round and see almost all the patients.
 There were a few beds in a separate day room for the less acutely ill and the smokers.
 If you stood at the end of the corridor at the entrance to the ward area, the first few beds on the left were ‘acute’, perhaps that day’s theatre patients.
 The bed to the right was generally kept for the terminally ill.
 It was a relief that night to see it empty.
 Although hardworking, organised and caring, I was, in many ways, unsuited to nursing being squeamish about things nurses are supposed to take in their stride such as unpleasant smells, phlegm, vomit, crepitus (the sound of bone grinding against bone) and death...